TopiasHarjunpaa/C4AI/documentation/weekly_report_2.md

 On monday, I did spent most of the time for creating unit and integration tests.
 I also created preliminary base for the ai service class and for its tests.
 On top of that, I did some small refactoring for the UI classes.

+On tuesday, I created preliminary heuristic value calculation for game scenarios.
+This also involved quite a lot changes for the existing code and for that reason I spent most of the time modificating the code structure and tests.

 ### How has the program progressed?

 To be added